RhetTbull/osxphotos/osxphotos/phototemplate.cog.md

 If you want to include "{" or "}" in the output, use "{openbrace}" or "{closebrace}" template substitution.

 e.g. `"{created.year}/{openbrace}{title}{closebrace}"` would result in `"2020/{Photo Title}"`.

+**Variables**

+You can define variables for later use in the template string using the format `{var:NAME,VALUE}`.
+Variables may then be referenced using the format `%NAME`.
+For example: `{var:foo,bar}` defines the variable `%foo` to have value `bar`.
+This can be useful if you want to re-use a complex template value in multiple places within your template string or for allowing the use of characters that would otherwise be prohibited in a template string.
+For example, the "pipe" (`|`) character is not allowed in a find/replace pair but you can get around this limitation like so: `{var:pipe,{pipe}}{title[-,%pipe]}` which replaces the `-` character with `|` (the value of `%pipe`).

+Variables can also be referenced as fields in the template string, for example: `{var:year,created.year}{original_name}-{%year}`.
+In some cases, use of variables can make your template string more readable.
+Variables can be used as template fields, as values for filters, as values for conditional operations, or as default values.
+When used as a conditional value or default value, variables should be treated like any other field and enclosed in braces as conditional and default values are evaluated as template strings.
+For example: `{var:name,Katie}{person contains {%name}?{%name},Not-{%name}}`.

+If you need to use a `%` (percent sign character), you can escape the percent sign by using `%%`.
+You can also use the `{percent}` template field where a template field is required.
+For example:

+`{title[:,%%]}` replaces the `:` with `%` and `{title contains Foo?{title}{percent},{title}}` adds `%` to the  title if it contains `Foo`.